 The GRC should be made up of three (or more) members of academic staff (it is allowed to include staff from other Universities).
-The GRC members are appointed by the HoS, possibly in consultation with the supervisor.
+The GRC members are appointed by the HoS, in consultation with the supervisor, to ensure a proper workload of the academic staff.
 The GRC must have a Chair, who is responsible for submitting the GS-50 form and other correspondence on behalf of the committee, as well as organizing follow-up GRC meetings if necessary.
 As well as the Chair, the GRC should also have two more members, one of whom is familiar with the research area, and the other acting as a mentor to support and advise the student (the student is free to approach any member of the GRC for help or advice).
+Ideally, the Chair of the